You can contact Lilura1 at Discord-Lilura1.

 It doesnt take long to farm runes for Malice, Steel and Stealth runewords.
 The Countess drops up to four runes per kill (confirmed by me), from El up to Ral.
 Maybe ten runs and 1 hour of your life gone.
 You will get a good feel for your character doing Countess runs.
 If you're really keen, go for the helm runeword, Nadir (Nef-Tir).
 Here it is:

-Once you are dual-wielding runified axes and are wearing Stealth, you should be set for the remainder of Act One, and Andariel should drop like a sack of shit.
+Once you are dual-wielding runified axes and are wearing Stealth, you should be set for the remainder of Act One, and Andariel should drop like a sack of potatoes.

 Did I find any notable loot in Act One?
 Not really.
 You barely have any magic find so it's just blue items.
 I did find a few rares, but nothing good for the build.
 Also found the Axe of Fechmar unique but threw it away.
 You can't keep everything with limited stash space.
 Your stash should be full of runes and gems.
 So Act One loot is basically about getting a few runewords going.